The Novitiate

 I did work in the kitchen— and that proved to have significant consequences in my life.
 It meant that one day I was going to be able to say I knew how to cook for large groups.
 (That's how I got the job at the Mann Ranch Seminars, where I would meet Joseph Campbell, ten years later.)
 This was one of those things like in Arthur Schopenhauer’s idea of life like a novel where chance events turn out to be leading agents in the structuring of your life.

-Brother Cook, who was in charge of the kitchen, was newly assigned to the novitiate this year.
+Brother Cook (his title, not his personal name), who was in charge of the kitchen, was newly assigned to the novitiate this year.
 And halfway through the year he was hospitalized in nearby La Crosse.
 The novices weren’t supposed to know the truth, but it was understood that he’d had a nervous breakdown under the stress of managing the kitchen, especially sticking to the tight budget.
 He was gone for several months, and three of us who’d seemed to enjoy being assigned to kitchen duties were allowed to take over his role.
 We learned to cook for thirty to forty people and to manage a professional kitchen.

 cooks in kitchenIronically, one of the other novice cooks got over- enthusiastic and, just before Bro.
 Cook returned, prepared a celebratory dinner, with Cornish game hens and a dessert of Dates Supreme with whipped cream.
 He blew the budget for the rest of the year.